Introducing our 2018-19 Season!

 directed by Rick Holden

 15 year old Christopher has an extraordinary brain: He is exceptional at mathematics but ill-equipped to interpret everyday life.
 He has never ventured alone beyond the end of his road, he detests being touched, and he distrusts strangers.
-Now it is 7 minutes after midnight, and Christopher stands beside his neighbor’s dead dog, Wellington, who has been speared with a garden fork.
-Finding himself under suspicion, Christopher is determined to solve the mystery of who murdered Wellington, and he carefully records each fact of the crime.
-But his detective work, forbidden by his father, takes him on a thrilling journey that upturns his world.
+Follow Christopher as he goes on the adventure of a lifetime.

 by Lisa D’Amour

 In the parking lot of the Hummingbird Motel, off the titular highway near New Orleans, the hotel’s residents have gathered to celebrate the life of Miss Ruby, an iconic burlesque queen who has been a mother figure to them all.
 Miss Ruby’s life is nearing its end, and she requests that her funeral takes place while she is still alive so she can attend the festivities.
 As the Mardi Gras-esque celebration continues into the night, the stories of the residents, their pain and disappointments unfold.